Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 A: Yes, organic pastures is going to build one.
 I don't know how long it's going to be, but they are hoping to.
 They're still working on getting financing to do it.
 Cheese factory is an expensive development.
 Murray.

 Q: Okay.
 What are the specific benefits of the three different types of high meat?
+Fish, fowl, and beef.

 A: Just like those that are fresh, the fish helps replace the inner elements, the constituents of nerve tissue.
 The best.
 The fowl helps the nerve lining, the sheaths, the intestines, the bones, the bone cartilage, the intestines, lymphatic system, any of the white glands, connective tissue, skin.
 Red meat helps blood, the dark glands, liver, pancreas, gallbladder, spleen, bone marrow, and muscles.
 So, you need the high meat.
 It will help degenerate, it will help break down, dissolve the degenerative tissue in those particular systems.